Understanding Wet Floor Signs: DFS Best Practices for Safety and Visibility

 In busy environments like airports, universities, and other public spaces, safety cannot be left to chance.
 Wet floor signs are among the simplest tools a facility team can use, but if used incorrectly, they can lose their effectiveness or even create new hazards.

-For facility managers, proper signage placement is critical to effective risk management.
-A sign placed too close to the hazard, facing the wrong direction, or blocking a walkway can actually create additional risks.
+Proper signage placement is essential to effective risk management.
+A wet floor sign should warn people early and guide them safely around a hazard.
+Signs placed too close to the wet area, facing the wrong direction, or blocking walkways can create confusion instead of preventing incidents.

 | Sign Type | Key Features | Placement |